pnnv/notes/Networking/Terminology and Protocols.md

 - **VPN**: VPN stands for virtual private network.
 It is a means of connecting separate LANs through internet, while maintaining privacy.
 This is used to connect remote systems as if they were on a local network, often for security reasons.

 #### Network Layers
-y to develop the protocols and applications that handle those types of traffic.
+While networking is discussed in a horizontal way, its implementation is layered in a vertical fashion within any given computer or network.

+Which means that there are multiple technologies and protocols that are built on top of each other in order for communication to function.
+Each successive, higher layer abstracts the raw data a little bit more.

-The language that we use to talk about ea
+The language that we use to talk about each of the layering schemes varies significantly depending on which model we are using.
+Regardless of the model used in communication, the